acidanthera/WhateverGreen/Manual/FAQ.en.md

 In most cases IGPU should be used for hardware video decoding (with a connector-less frame).
 In case you need extra screens, IGPU may be fully enabled.
 You should not use `-radlogo` boot argument with IntelGraphicsFixup.

 - _How do I get hardware video decoding to work?_
 Generally hardware video decoding is performed by an IGPU, and thus you are required to inject a connector-less frame.
 For some GPUs (e.g. HD 7870, HD 6670, HD 7970) it is still possible to get AMD hardware video decoding to work.
-Please refer to [Shiki's FAQ](https://github.com/vit9696/Shiki/blob/master/FAQ.en.md) for further details.
-You may need `-shikigva` on mac models that have forceOfflineRenderer on.
+Please refer to [Shiki's FAQ](https://github.com/vit9696/Shiki/blob/master/Manual/FAQ.en.md) for further details.
+You may need `shikigva=1` on mac models that have forceOfflineRenderer on.

 - _Why would I need to force 24-bit video output?_
 Several screens may not support 30-bit video output, but the GPU may not detect this.
 The result will look as distorted blinking colours.
 To resolve the issue either buy a more powerful display or add `-rad24` boot argument.